Retirement Accounts

 The IRS has a worksheet that will help you calculate your RMD, but it’s a simple formula.

 A penny saved is a penny earned.
-If you save all your life for retirement, it stands to reason that eventually you’ll use that money, but did you know there are rules around when and how much money you need to take out of your retirement accounts?
-At some point before the first April 1st after you turn 73, you have to at least put those funds in your own personal savings, thanks to laws mandating distributions.
+If you save all your life for retirement, it stands to reason that eventually, you’ll use that money, but did you know there are rules around when and how much money you need to take out of your retirement accounts?
+At some point before the first April 1st, after you turn 73, you have to put those funds in your savings due to laws mandating distributions.

-Known as Required Minimum Distributions, or RMDs, these withdrawals will make tax time a little costlier once you hit your 70s.
+These withdrawals, known as Required Minimum Distributions, or RMDs, will make tax time a little costlier once you hit your 70s.
 By understanding the requirements, you can prepare in advance.

 What Are RMDs (Required Minimum Distributions)?

-The problem, for many retirement account holders, is that it can be tough to know just how many accounts you have hanging around, waiting to come back to haunt you.
-You may have inherited an IRA you forgot about at some point, or you might simply have a 401(k) or 403(b) with a long-ago employer that slipped your mind.
+The problem for many retirement account holders is that it can be challenging to know how many accounts you have hanging around, waiting to come back to haunt you.
+You may have inherited an IRA you forgot about at some point, or you may have a 401(k) or 403(b) with a long-ago employer that slipped your mind.
 Whatever the case, you’ll need to track down all those accounts before you reach the IRA, 401(k), and 403(b) withdrawal age to avoid the penalty.

 Once you’ve gathered information on all your accounts, set up automatic withdrawals to ensure you never have to pay that penalty.
 It may be easier to roll your accounts into one, though you should note that you only get one tax-free indirect IRA rollover per year and plan accordingly.
-Most investment brokerages can work with you to make this process as easy as possible, such as scheduling automatic IRA distributions by bank transfer or a mailed check.
-You can set your account up to send the payments annually, monthly, or following a schedule you set up.
+Most investment brokerages can work with you to simplify this process, such as scheduling automatic IRA distributions by bank transfer or a mailed check.
+You can set up your account to send the payments annually, monthly, or following your schedule.

 Inflation?
 Recession?
 No worries.